-

 Submission to a foreign jurisdiction

-- PPP agreements to which a Vietnamese authority is a party;
+- PPP contracts to which a Vietnamese authority is a party;

 Waiver of immunity

-- An international treaty to which Vietnam is a signatory provides for a waiver of immunity;
+- an international treaty to which Vietnam is a party stipulates a waiver of immunity;

 -

-Please identify what you consider to be (a) the key current issues for project financing in your jurisdiction; and (b) any emerging trends or topics which should be considered or focused on by project financing stakeholders.
+Please identify what you consider to be (a) the key current issues for project financing in your jurisdiction; and (b) any emerging trends or topics which should be considered or focused on by project financing stakeholders in this jurisdiction.

 -

-Please identify in your jurisdiction what key legislation or regulations have been implemented (or will / plan to be) for projects in connection with the energy transition?
+Please identify in your jurisdiction what key legislation, subsidy regimes or regulations have been implemented (or will / plan to be) for projects in connection with the energy transition and/or specific projects due to energy security?

 -